kiteve/Kiteve/README.md

 My main stack is Python, R, and Stata, with SQL and React in the mix.
 My go-to tools are data visualization platforms, machine learning frameworks, and analytical workflows.

-I've got a growing body of research, but my current focus is on political behavior and social impact.
+I've got a growing body of research, and my research explores political behavior, social impact, and economic analysis.

-If you want to see how I approach data and policy, my work and findings are available here!
+I've pinned a number of repositories I'm proud of, but my favorite is https://github.com/kiteve/Sejong-bus-analysis

 **Fun Facts:**
 - 🤖 Machine learning is my favorite problem-solving tool